sethgoldin/install-davinci-resolve-centos/README.md

 				```# cp pg_hba.conf pg_hba.conf.backup```

-			1. `vi` into `pg_hba.conf` and [modify it so as to enable sharing](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-centos-7) by adding in this line to the very bottom of the file"
+			1. `vi` into `pg_hba.conf` and [modify it so as to enable sharing](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-centos-7) by adding in this line to the very bottom of the file:

 				```host     all     all     <your workstation's static IP>/24     md5```